 Remote Management Monitoring & Asset Management Service uses Windows API to monitor the Event Viewer logs.
 Once every minute the system compares the Event Viewer logs with the event log check requirements from the Remote Management Monitoring & Asset Management policy.

-When an event which we need to report is found in the Event Viewer logs, Remote Management Monitoring & Asset Management Service will report it to the TeamViewer Management Console and will send an e-mail notification.
+When an event which we need to report is found in the Event Viewer logs, Remote Management Monitoring & Asset Management Service will report it to the TeamViewer (Classic) Management Console and will send an e-mail notification.

 How to set Event Log checks?